Sister Emily TeKolste: Continuing to grow spiritually

 “I have grown to see all of who I am as a gift, even the harder parts.”

-And yet, Sister Emily admits the growth has been mildly difficult.
-She continues to move forward.
+And yet, Sister Emily admits she continues to move forward on her spiritual journey.

 “Sometimes, it’s still hard to work through some parts of what I feel and express.
 I’m learning to listen for what others are telling me, trusting that God gave them to me for a reason,” she said.
 “I’ve learned to be in more authentic relationship, meeting people where they are and being more honest about my own needs and boundaries in many situations.”